Scientific contributions for more than 60 years

 Permanent development

-To ensure consistently high-quality research, all research units are evaluated every three to four years by independent commissions to ensure continued high-quality research.
+To ensure consistently high-quality research, all research units are evaluated every three to four years by independent commissions.

 The results of these regular evaluations provide the basis for decision-making on the re-sharpening or correction of measures taken, but also on the establishment of new institutions or the continuation or dissolution of existing ones.